 He wasn't an overnight success, but in 1980 he caught the attention of the producers at Saturday Night Live.
 With the well-known late-night comedy sketch show undergoing a massive overhaul, Gottfried joined the program's revamped lineup.

 Unfortunately for Gottfried, his single season on SNL proved to be a huge disappointment.
-His appearances were rare, and at the end of the year he and the show agreed to part ways.
+His appearances were rare, and at the end of the year he and the show parted ways.

 Still relatively unknown, Gottfried caught a huge break not long after leaving SNL, when the recently launched MTV network hired the comedian to do a series of improvised promos.
 The short spots were a huge hit for the fledgling network and helped put Gottfried on the radar screen of its young audience.

 His next big break came courtesy of Bill Cosby, who saw the MTV spots and requested that Gottfried audition for a role on his NBC sitcom, The Cosby Show.
-Over the next few years Gottried made several appearances on the hit show.
+Over the next few years, Gottfried made several appearances on the hit show.